Social Security Disability FAQs: Benefits & Application Basics

 Can I Work And Apply For Social Security Benefits?

 Most people who file for SSD or SSI benefits have stopped working completely prior to filing a disability application.
 However, it is possible to work a small amount while an application is pending, but you must be earning less than Substantial Gainful Activity (SGA), which is set at $1,350 for 2022.
+Similarly, in 2024 it was $1550 and in 2025 it is $1620.
+For those who are blind, the monthly SGA amount for 2025 is $2700.
 You can continue earning under SGA while your claim is pending, but it is important that you are not working many hours or doing heavy, physical work.

 Learn everything you need to know about working while disabled.